 2. Identification of organizational and portfolio risks (including a review of the existing risk register).

-4. Development of response measures (including the initiation of new projects).
+4. Development of response measures (including the initiation of new projects, with AI recommendations for strategic alignment).

 Risk Management